 The Company is engaged in the discovery and development of genetic medicines based primarily on antisense technology.
 The Company commenced operations in February 1990 and since that time has been engaged primarily in research and development efforts, development of its manufacturing capabilities and organizational efforts, including recruitment of scientific and management personnel and raising capital.
+To date, the Company has not received revenue from the sale of biopharmaceutical products based on antisense technology although during the quarter ended September 30, 1996 the Company began contract manufacturing of synthetic DNA/RNA and reagent products manufactured by the

-To date, the Company has not received revenue from the sale of products.
-In order to commercialize products, the Company will need to address a number of technological challenges and comply with comprehensive regulatory requirements.
-Accordingly, it is not possible to predict the amount of funds that will be required or the length of time that will pass before the Company receives revenues from sales of any the products that result from research and development efforts.
-All revenues received by the Company to date have been from collaborative agreements and interest on invested funds.
-The Company has made a significant investment in Hybridon Specialty Products, a custom manufacturing division for products made from oligonucleotides.
-The Company expects to begin generating revenues from this division commencing in the third quarter of 1996.
+Hybridon Specialty Products Division in it's Milford facility.
+The Company anticipates increasing sales of these products.
+In order to commercialize the biopharmaceutical products, the Company will need to address a number of technological challenges and comply with comprehensive regulatory requirements.
+Accordingly, it is not possible to predict the amount of funds that will be required or the length of time that will pass before the Company receives revenues from sales of any of these products.
+The Company has generated revenue from collaborative agreements, interest on invested funds, and sales of synthetic DNA/RNA and reagent products produced by the Hybridon Specialty Products Division.

 The Company has incurred losses since its inception and expects to incur significant operating losses in the future.
-The Company expects that its research and development expenses will increase significantly during 1996 and future years as it moves its principal research and development programs to more advanced preclinical studies, into clinical trials and to later phase clinical trials.
+The Company expects that its research and development expenses will increase significantly during the fourth quarter of 1996 and future years as it moves its principal research and development programs to more advanced preclinical studies, into clinical trials and to later phase clinical trials.
 In addition, the Company expects that its personnel and patent costs will significantly increase in the future.
 Costs associated with the Company's patent applications are expected to increase as the Company continues to file and prosecute such applications.
 Patent costs also would significantly increase if the Company became involved in litigation or administrative proceedings involving its patents or those of third parties.
-The Company has incurred cumulative losses since inception through June 30, 1996 of approximately \$123,303,000.
+The Company has incurred cumulative losses since inception through September 30, 1996 of \$134,800,000.

 This Quarterly Report on Form 10-Q contains forward-looking statements that involve a number of risks and uncertainties.
-Among the important factors that could cause actual results to differ materially from those indicated by such forward-looking statements are the factors set forth in the Company's Annual Report on Form 10-K under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operation--Certain Factors That May Affect Future Results", which are incorporated by reference herein.
-In addition demand for Hybridon Specialty Products may weaken and orders for Hybridon Specialty Products may not continue as planned.
+Among the important factors that could cause actual results to differ materially from those indicated by such forward-looking statements are the factors set forth in the Company's Annual Report on Form 10-K under the caption Management's Discussion and Analysis of Financial Condition and Results of Operation--Certain Factors That May Affect Future Results, which are incorporated by reference herein.
+In addition, demand for and margins on the synthetic DNA/RNA and reagent products produced by the Hybridon Specialty Products Division may be lower than anticipated.